charlesbrandt/public/code/version_control/git.md

     git push origin HEAD

 #### Add server to existing repo

+Note: this requires the remote repository to exist on the server first.

 If you have an existing repo and want to add a server later